Penis Numbing Cream For Premature Ejaculation

 Takeaways

-However, anesthetic cream for premature ejaculation can be messy to use, take a while to work, and can't be used with latex condoms.
+However, a cream can be messy to use, take a while to work, and can't be used with latex condoms.

 Related Article